kj7rrv/stockquotes/README.md

     kroger = stockquotes.Stock('KR')

 ## Basic data
-To get the current price of a share, get the `Stock`'s `currentPrice`.
+To get the current price of a share, get the `Stock`'s `current_price`.

-    krogerPrice = kroger.currentPrice
+    krogerPrice = kroger.current_price

-To get the day gain in dollars, get the `Stock`'s `increaseDollars`.
+To get the day gain in dollars, get the `Stock`'s `increase_dollars`.

-    krogerGainDollars = kroger.increaseDollars
+    krogerGainDollars = kroger.increase_dollars

-The same value as a percent is available in the `increasePercent` property.
+The same value as a percent is available in the `increase_percent` property.
 To indicate losses, these values are negative.

 ## Historical data